 None the less, there is respectable authority for believing that three women have taken the first step in Masonry.
-It secrets of the Entered Apprentice degree by hiding herself in the wainscoting of a lodge room.
+It is said that Mrs. Beaton, of Norfolk, England, learned the secrets of the Entered Apprentice degree by hiding herself in the wainscoting of a lodge room.
 She lived well beyond four-score, and, incredible as it may sound, kept her secret inviolate.
 Madame de Xaintrailles, it is claimed, was initiated in the first degree by the Freres-Artistes lodge, in Paris, more than a hundred years ago, and the Hon.
 Mrs. Aldworth was similarly honored.
 The most that can be said, therefore, is that these women knew simply the first step of Free Masonry.